Evan looked across the

 The

-prophet turned his gaze from the fireplace and gave Doc a look of disbelief,
+prophet turned his gaze from the fireplace, gave Doc a look of disbelief, then

-and then he dropped his bony body on a small rug and sat cross-legged.
-He
+dropped his bony body onto a small rug and sat cross-legged.
+He took a necklace

 The

-his magic bones in a drawer and taking out his reading spectacles, and he's
+prophet.
+He's placing his magic bones in a drawer and taking out his reading

 "I

-is difficult.
+difficult.
 That's because the real articles are also quacks.
-I got to
+I got to hear a

-hear a prophecy anyway, so that's my money's worth.
-For now it's back to the
+prophecy anyway, so that's my money's worth.
+For now, it's back to the books and

-books and my paper.
+my paper.
 I've no more time for entertainment.
-I'll be seeing you
+I'll be seeing you Saturday.
+I

 As the